AY2526S1-CS2103T-F08a-1/tp/docs/DeveloperGuide.md

 * 1a.
 Extra parameters are supplied to a command that takes none.

     * 1a1.
-Cerebro ignores the extra parameters and proceeds to step 2.
+Cerebro ignores the extra parameters.

   Use case resumes at step 2.